 Is smart home insurance worth it?

 However, smart home security might give you some peace of mind and also deter burglars.
-It means you’re less likely to make a home insurance claim due to a break-in, which would see you lose your no claims bonus, pushing up your home insurance costs.
+This means you’re less likely to make a claim due to a break-in which would keep your no claims bonus Intact.

-Also, having devices like leak detectors connected to your smart home system could also save you a lot of heartache and higher future costs by avoiding flood damage.
+Also, having devices like leak detectors connected to your smart home system could also save you higher future costs by avoiding water damage.

 How else can I lower my home insurance costs?